yuhe0601/yuhe0601.github.io/_projects/YouthSupport_project.md

 period: "2023.01.01–2025.12.31"
 funding: "RMB 20,000"
-source: "**Youth Talent Support Program** of the Shaanxi Association for Science and Technology"
+source: "Youth Talent Support Program of the Shaanxi Association for Science and Technology"
 role: "Principal Investigator"

 ---